 In recent years, properly measuring and communicating one's ESG performance has become a competitive lever for companies.
 However, while the adoption of sustainability-related practices is becoming more common among companies, measurement and governance issues still pose major challenges for many organizations, especially SMEs.

 For this reason, more and more companies are opting for ESG solutions to manage and report on corporate sustainability actions and performances.
-The choice of solution is crucial, as there is no value in measuring and reporting on ESG-related aspects if it is not done based on reliable data that refer to recognized and shared standards.
+The choice of solution is crucial, as there is no value in measuring and reporting on ESG-related aspects if it is not done based on reliable data that refers to recognized and shared standards.

 Sustainability management, the big challenges: identify and track many different, yet crucial, KPIs

-ESG criteria provide organizations strategic information to adopt ESG solutions.
-In fact, ESG data and reporting allow to classify a company not only based on financial results, but also onmany non-financial factors that are equally important to assess the sustainability of the business model over time However, several levels of complexity are embedded in this analysis.
-A first complexity is related precisely to the diverse nature of the parameters to be monitored (Environmental, Social andGgovernance criteria).
+ESG criteria provide organizations with strategic information to adopt ESG solutions.
+In fact, ESG data and reporting allow for a classification of a company not only based on financial results, but also on many non-financial factors that are equally important to assess the sustainability of the business model over time.
+However, several levels of complexity are embedded in this analysis.
+A first complexity is related precisely to the diverse nature of the parameters to be monitored (Environmental, Social and governance criteria).

 ESG solutions, the importance of adopting shared standards